 During your routine hygiene appointment, your Dental365 dentist will evaluate your mouth for any oral cancer warning signs.
 We utilize intra-oral photography at each hygiene appointment to reference if there are any changes to the soft and hard tissue between your visits, and will evaluate your mouth for any of the oral cancer warning signs.
 If there are any areas in question, a follow up will be made for further evaluation, but you should always ask if you have any concerns.
 Oral cancer can be diagnosed through an examination and an assessment of the patient’s lifestyle.
 X-rays, MRI, CT scans, and an ultrasound can also be used to aid in diagnosis.
 If they think it is necessary a small tissue sample, biopsy, will be taken and sent to a pathologist.

 Treatment for oral cancer depends on the location and severity of the cancer.
 A common option is surgery to remove the cancer.
 Other treatments include radiation and chemotherapy which can be done together.
 A specialist will discuss options and a treatment plan.

 Schedule Your Dental Appointment Today!

-You can visit any of our Dental365 locations in New York, New Jersey or Connecticut if you are concerned about oral cancer.
+You can visit any of our Dental365 locations in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island if you are concerned about oral cancer.
 Contact us at (844) 365-DENTAL for more information, or to schedule an appointment.